Dogs move through four broad life stages. Knowing which one your dog is in tells you most of what you need about its care.

 Senior

-When the senior stage begins depends entirely on size — around 10 for a small dog, as early as 5 or 6 for a giant breed.
-Senior is not a warning; it is just a stage.
+When the senior stage begins depends entirely on size: around 10 for a small dog, as early as 5 or 6 for a giant breed.
+Senior is a stage, not a warning.
 Adjust for comfort: softer beds, gentler exercise, vet checks that watch joints and weight.

 Finding your dog’s stage

-Because the timeline shifts with size, the clearest way to place your dog is the dog age calculator — it tells you both the human-year number and which stage your dog is in.
-You can also check the typical lifespan for your dog on its breed page.
+Because the timeline shifts with size, the clearest way to place your dog is the dog age calculator, which tells you both the human-year number and which stage your dog is in.
+You can also check the typical lifespan for your dog on its breed page, or see our guide to the average dog lifespan for the size-class numbers.